inngest/inngest/.github/pull_request_template.md

 ## Description

-Please edit this to include a summary of the change (what and why).
+Please edit this to include a summary of the change (what).
 Include screenshots if you modify the UI.

+## Motivation
+Please edit this to include the reason why we are making this change.

 ## Type of change (choose one)
 - [ ] Chore (refactors, upgrades, etc.)